rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 04 Errata.md

 ### Exercise 3: Deploying Windows Admin Center gateway in Azure  Does not work as written - Skip to my alternate steps

 If the the powerShell Cmdlets do not paste correctly.
-Copy and paste them into notepad first<br>
+Copy and paste them into PowerShell ISE first<br>

-### Alternate Steps for - Exercise 3: Deploying Windows Admin Center gateway in Azure

-### Replace Exercise 3 Task 1 steps 5 - 11 with the following

 Step 9:  User is Student, Password it the password you created when you created the VM <br>